auth0/docs/articles/architecture-scenarios/implementation/b2c/b2c-authorization.md

 In either case, there are a number of things you will want to consider when looking at functionality and workflow when it comes to authorization:

 * Will my application be calling a third-party API?
-* Will we be providing APIs that can be accessed by third-party applications?
+* Will I be providing APIs that can be accessed by third-party applications?
-* Will our APIs also be accessed by our own (first-party) applications?
+* Will my APIs also be accessed by our own (first-party) applications?
-* Will our Applications and/or APIs be enforcing role or permission based access control?
+* Will my Applications and/or APIs be enforcing role or permission based access control?
 * Are there scenarios where a user could be rejected access to an entire API or application?

 Auth0 provides access control support for applications via use of [ID Token claims](#id-token-claims), and also provides support for both first party and third party application access to APIs and described in the section entitled [API Integration](#api-integration).

+whilst [Scopes](/scopes/current) provide authorized access to user details and APIs

 ## ID Token claims